purinda/coinbase-indicators/README.md

         Number of data points to consider for indicators (default 200)
 ```

-## Example Usage
+## How to run

-Run without configuration.
+1. Run without configuration.
 This mode uses `Printer` indicator to output the websocket feed comes from `Coinbase` for `BTC-USD` instrument.

         ./coinbase-indicators

-Run with `vwap` indicator with data sampling with `200` data points and use data from `Coinbase` feed.
+2. Run with `vwap` indicator with data sampling with `200` data points and use data from `Coinbase` feed.

         ./coinbase-indicators -Indicator=vwap

-Run with `vwap` indicator with data sampling with `200` data points and use data from `Coinbase` feed for `BTC-USD, ETH-USD, ETH-BTC` instruments.
+3. Run with `vwap` indicator with data sampling with `200` data points and use data from `Coinbase` feed for `BTC-USD, ETH-USD, ETH-BTC` instruments.

         ./coinbase-indicators -Indicator=vwap -WindowSize=200 -TradingPairs="btc-usd,eth-usd,eth-btc"
 # Design